Information Loss in Generalized Symmetry Breaking: Anyon Condensation and Entropic Order parameters

 Consistency conditions on the branching coefficients \cite{german2016} impose two constraints on the quantum dimensions of particle excitations defined by algebras $\cA$ and $\cT$

 where $q$ denotes the quantum dimension of the condensed vacuum, given by

 where

-are the total (Perron-Frobenius) quantum dimensions of $\cA$ and $\cT$ respectively.
-Subfactors offer a natural operator-algebraic framework for describing anyon condensation: in this language, the Jones index $\lambda = [ \cA:\cT]$ corresponds to the quantum dimension of the condensate $q$.
+are the total (Perron-Frobenius) quantum dimensions of $\cA$ and $\cT$ respectively. {Inclusions of finite-dimensional $C^*$-algebras with their conditional expectations offer a natural framework for describing anyon condensation: in this language, the (Watatani) index} $\lambda$ corresponds to the quantum dimension of the condensate $q$. {To see this, it is convenient to phrase this index directly in terms of the branching data, through the \emph{inclusion matrix} of $\cT \subset \cA$,

-Therefore, it is expected that the above formalism can be naturally expressed in terms of a conditional expectation $\cE: \cA \to \cT$ implementing the restriction map \eqref{eq:definerestriction}.
-This map acts as a projection, resolving elements of $\cA$ in terms of operators in the subalgebra $\cT$.